Chapter Fifty Three IV

 Susan takes the phone from Samuel, “Hey Jimmy.
 Tell you what, Chris and I will go ever first thing and tell Mini ourselves, also that you wanted to call him and we insisted we’d pass that along.
 We’ll also be sure to explain you offered to have the two gentlemen removed, that you didn’t like them and we said to let it go.
 Fact is, we got to have some fun.
 Chris is kind of disappointed a patrol car is taking us home.
 She was hoping someone else would try to mug us walking back to the condo.
 Thanks for looking out for us.
 We won’t forget it.”

 Jimmy seems pacified.
 Susan knows he isn’t exactly afraid of Mini, they’re friends in the underground network.
-It is more of a responsibility, that Jimmy inform a good connection that mutual friends had some trouble.
+It is more of a responsibility, that Jimmy inform a good connection that mutual friends had a bit of trouble.
 He knows Susan will follow up and make good but he’ll call Mini anyway, he would expect the same call if the thing had happened on Mini’s end.
 Professional courtesy.

 I’m loving the recap, “Good show, Sis.
 You and C-mom brought performance art to the big deal Balthazar.
 I imagine it got the attention of the self indulgent crowd, which is most of the sissies in that joint.”